 As I explored the topic and related research my fascination shifted from the topic to the fact that almost every company talked about their culture but rarely employed a single person within the organization that understood what culture was, how it was formed and shaped, and how it related to the survival of the company.

 Even as HR has been elevated to the C-Level, most “people leaders” remain relatively oblivious to powerful ideas about organizational culture formed in the 1980s.
 This is both the result of our obsession with the latest and greatest ideas and the lack of belief in the value of human resources by other functions and leaders.

 It is also the result of a lack of coherence around a set of norms for what a “serious” human resources professional might look like.
 Part of this is excused by the fact that human resources emerged as a reaction to other trends such as the disappearance of unions and the need for companies to manage benefits and even in a darker way, as the way Stalin thought about centralized planning and productivity in the gulags of Russia.

-As human resources sheds the history of “personnel management” and limited views of human capacity, it must begin to take itself more seriously.
+As human resources moves beyond the history of “personnel management” and limited views of human capacity, it must begin to take itself more seriously.
 Just as advertisers likely would look down upon anyone that had failed to read Ogilvy, it should be seen as a similar failure to not have read Schein.

-In the following essay I hope to go deeper into some of Schein’s ideas and give you a framework and lens of thinking about organizational culture.
+In the following essay, I hope to go deeper into some of Schein’s ideas and give you a framework and lens of thinking about organizational culture.